ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 | @iserror(value)           | returns true if if value is @error otherwise returns false |
 | @choose(value,list)       | see below                                                  |

 - @choose(value,list) - value is an integer that is used as an index to choose which item to return from the list.
 For example, in @CHOOSE(A4,17,6,33,39), A4 is evaluated first.
-If A4 is 1, the result is 17; if A4 is 2, the result is 6; and so on .
+If A4 is 1, the result is 17; if A4 is 2, the result is 6; and so on.
+Only works if the chosen item in the list is a value.

 ## VisiCalc Advanced

-I have been unable to find an manual for the final release of VisiCalc.
-I'm able to divine some functionality based on other documents I have found, but until I get a manual I can't say this is definitively correct.
+The VisiCalc Advanced manual I have is copyright 1982 and is written by Rob Merges and Van Wolverton for the Apple III.

 ### Out of Scope